-I am currently working at the LMU Munich as a PhD candidate.
-This is a continuation of my PhD that I started at the University of Bern.
-My current focus is on studying exoplanetary atmospheres using general circulation models.
+Hi there, I am Can!
+I am currently working at the University of Bern (and as a guest scientist at the LMU Munich) as a PhD candidate.
+My research is focused on studying gas giant atmospheres using general circulation models.
 Some of my previous research interests and active side projects - in no particular order - also include:

 • Planetary collision simulations